engjellavdiu/py-whoare/README.md

 ## Acknowledgements

-Thanks to all the contributors and users of `py_whoare`.
+Thanks to all the contributors and users of `py-whoare`.
 Your support and feedback are greatly appreciated!